-For drawing the sample and for projections proportional to the number of establishments the population is subdivided into 19 sectors and 10 establishment size classes per federal state (see Table 13 or Table 14 in the annex).
+For drawing the sample and for projections proportional to the number of establishments the population is subdivided into 19 sectors and 10 establishment size classes per federal state (see Table 11 or Table 12 in the annex).
 This creates a stratification matrix consisting of 190 cells per federal state.
 This subdivision has been in place since 2010.
-The consideration of the above-mentioned parameters in the cross-sectional weighting can lead to extremely high weighting factors in individual cases.
-In order to limit the outlier problem, we only allow weighting factors up to a maximum of 3,000.